Web7Foundation/Specifications/methods/did-ns-1-0-1.md

 ### 4.3 Update (Replace)

-To update the DID Document associated with a "Web7" Decentralized Identifier, two functions need to be invoked,
+To update the DID Document associated with a DIDNS Identifier, two functions need to be invoked,
 ```csharp
 public bool AddKey(string didobjectid, byte[] newPublicKey, byte[] sender);
 ```
 ```csharp
 public bool RemoveKey(string didobjectid, byte[] oldPublicKey, byte[] sender);
 ```
-Note that `sender` param must be a currently-in-use public key of this "Web7" Decentralized Identifier.
+Note that `sender` param must be a currently-in-use public key of this DIDNS Identifier.
 If a public key is removed, then it **cannot** be added again.

 ### 4.4 Deactivate (Revoke)

-To delete or deactivate a "Web7", it suffices to remove all public keys from its associated DID Document.
-In this case, there is no public key that can be used to authenticate the "Web7" Controller.
+To delete or deactivate a DIDNS Identifier, it suffices to remove all public keys from its associated DID Document.
+In this case, there is no public key that can be used to authenticate the DIDNS Identifier Controller.

-More importantly, deletion of a "Web7" DID Document means that the associated "Web7" Decentralized Identifier cannot be reactivated again.
+More importantly, deletion of a DIDNS Identifier DID Document means that the associated DIDNS Identifier cannot be reactivated again.

 ## 5. Implementation Guidance